thaliaarchi/omniwsa/docs/dialects/burghard.md

 ## Bugs in assembler

-- Anything can be `"`-quoted
+- Anything can be `"`-quoted.
+- Strings can contain LF in the step stripping comments and cannot in the step unquoting strings.
+- Strings and chars are lowercased.
+- Strings starting with `_` cannot be represented.
-- Block quotes are replaced with nothing, instead of with a space or LF, which can concatenate adjacent tokens
+- Block quotes are replaced with nothing, instead of with a space or LF, which splices adjacent unquoted words.
-- Strings and chars are lowercased
-- `elseoption` can appear before `elseoption` or there can be multiple `elseoption`
+- `elseoption` can appear before `elseoption` or there can be multiple `elseoption`.